dotnet/csharplang/proposals/records.md

 - If there is a base record type, the value of `base.Equals(other)` (a non-virtual call to `public virtual bool Equals(Base? other)`); otherwise the value of `EqualityContract == other.EqualityContract`.

-If the record type is derived from a base record type `Base`, the record type includes a synthesized override
+If the record type is derived from a base record type `Base`, the record type includes a synthesized override equivalent to a method declared as follows:
 ```C#
 public sealed override bool Equals(Base? other);
 ```
 It is an error if the override is declared explicitly.
-It is an error if the method cannot override a method with same signature in record type `Base` (for example, if the method is missing in the `Base`, or sealed, or not virtual, etc.).
+It is an error if the method doesn't override a method with same signature in record type `Base` (for example, if the method is missing in the `Base`, or sealed, or not virtual, etc.).
 The synthesized override returns `Equals((object?)other)`.

-The record type includes a synthesized override
+The record type includes a synthesized override equivalent to a method declared as follows:
 ```C#
 public override bool Equals(object? obj);
 ```
 It is an error if the override is declared explicitly.
 It is an error if the method doesn't override `object.Equals(object? obj)` (for example, due to shadowing in intermediate base types, etc.).
 The synthesized override returns `Equals(other as R)` where `R` is the record type.

-The record type includes a synthesized override
+The record type includes a synthesized override equivalent to a method declared as follows:
 ```C#
 public override int GetHashCode();
 ```
 The method can be declared explicitly.
-It is an error if the explicit declaration is `sealed` unless the record type is `sealed`.
+It is an error if the explicit declaration doesn't allow overiding it in a derived type and the record type is not `sealed`.
 It is an error if either synthesized, or explicitly declared method doesn't override `object.GetHashCode()` (for example, due to shadowing in intermediate base types, etc.).

 A warning is reported if one of `Equals(R?)` and `GetHashCode()` is explicitly declared but the other method is not explicit.